26 Peony Bouquets That Will Make You Fall in Love with This Romantic Bloom

 Classic White and Burgundy

-For the bride who loves a little drama.
 Creamy white peonies pop against deep burgundy dahlias, all wrapped in layers of silvery eucalyptus.
-The loose, organic shape feels effortless, and that lakeside setting adds to the romantic atmosphere.
-This palette works beautifully for late summer or early fall weddings.
+The loose, organic shape feels effortless, and the high contrast between the white and burgundy is the entire point.

 Peachy Keen with Succulents